-Four days after that return to France, on October 12, 1916, the 1st Battalion of the Newfoundland Regiment was again ordered to the offensive; it was to be at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.
+Four days after that return to France, on October 12, 1916, the 1st Battalion of the Newfoundland Regiment had again been ordered to the offensive; it was to be at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.

-The encounter proved to be another ill-conceived and costly affair - two hundred and thirty-nine casualties all told - for little gain.
+The encounter was to prove to be another ill-conceived and costly affair - two hundred and thirty-nine casualties all told - for little gain.